 Unless terminated earlier, the 2010 Stock Incentive Plan will continue for a term of 10 years.
 Our board of directors has the authority to amend or terminate the 2010 Stock Incentive Plan subject to shareholder approval with respect to certain amendments.
-However, no such action may impair the rights of any grantee of any options unless agreed by the grantee.
+However, no such action may impair the rights of any options unless agreed by the grantee.